1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 But even modest growth combined with a safe 7% yield and significant multiple expansion can result in impressive long-term total returns.

-- forward PE: 8.1
+- forward P/E: 8.1

-- historical PE (last 11 years, low-interest rate, high banking regulatory era): 11 to 11.5
+- historical P/E (last 11 years, low-interest rate, high banking regulatory era): 11 to 11.5

 (Source: F.A.S.T Graphs, FactSet Research)

-If BMO grows as expected through 2022 and returns to its historical PE of about 11.3 high-yield investors could not just enjoy a safe 7% yield, but 25% CAGR total returns as well.
+If BMO grows as expected through 2022 and returns to its historical P/E of about 11.3/ high-yield investors could not just enjoy a safe 7% yield, but 25% CAGR total returns as well.

 BMO, despite a cyclical business model, meets or beats its growth forecasts 82% to 90% of the time.

-Thus you can see that buying BMO at these recessionary valuations represents not just a potentially good deal, but a very high-probability/low-risk use of long-term discretionary savings.
+Thus, you can see that buying BMO at these recessionary valuations represents not just a potentially good deal, but a very high-probability/low-risk use of long-term discretionary savings.

-Bottom Line: No Matter The Economy Or Broader Market Valuations Smart Long-Term Investments Are Always Available.
+Bottom Line: No Matter The Economy Or Broader Market Valuations Smart Long-Term Investments Are Always Available

 I don't know what the market WILL do next, no one does.